Search term is required Close Search

 About Dr. Loretta Ford

-For more than half a century, Dr. Ford has been an active champion for the NP community in areas of practice, education and research.
+For more than half a century, Dr. Ford was an active champion for the NP community.
 At the University of Colorado in 1965, Dr. Ford collaborated with Dr. Silver to start the nation’s first NP program.
 This pediatric nurse practitioner (PNP) program expanded the role of public health nurses to focus on illness prevention and health promotion, combining clinical care and research to teach nurses to factor in the social, psychological, environmental and economic conditions of patients when developing care plans.
 She became the founding dean of the University of Rochester School of Nursing in 1972 and continued to positively influence graduate-level nursing education through the development of the unification model of nursing — combining practice, education and research.

-Dr. Ford is an inaugural member of the Fellows of the American Association of Nurse Practitioners (FAANP), the author of more than 100 publications and has served as a consultant and lecturer to multiple organizations and universities.
-She holds several honorary doctorate degrees and is the recipient of numerous awards, including the Living Legend Award from the American Academy of Nursing and the Gustav O. Lienhard Award from the National Academy of Medicine.
-She has also been inducted into both the National Women's Hall of Fame and the Colorado Women's Hall of Fame.
+Dr. Ford was an inaugural member of the Fellows of the American Association of Nurse Practitioners (FAANP), the author of more than 100 publications and served as a consultant and lecturer to multiple organizations and universities.
+She held several honorary doctorate degrees and received numerous awards, including the Living Legend Award from the American Academy of Nursing and the Gustav O. Lienhard Award from the National Academy of Medicine.
+She was also inducted into both the National Women's Hall of Fame and the Colorado Women's Hall of Fame.

 • Learn more about Dr. Ford.